 In October, I received an email that made me do a double take.
-It was Us Weekly contacting me to say that they were working on a story about celebrities’ favorite products and that Alicia Silverstone had mentioned Schmidt’s.
+It was Us Weekly contacting me to say that they were working on a story about celebrities’ favorite products, and that Alicia Silverstone had mentioned Schmidt’s.
 The jar I’d handed the soap vendor at the show months earlier had actually made its way to her?
 I was stunned.
 The shout-out became a pivotal moment for the business.
 On the day the issue hit mailboxes across the country, I remember driving to my mother-in-law’s house to pick up Oliver, and my phone began pinging over and over and over.
 Each notification was an email alerting me to a new website order.
 I drove the whole way with an enormous smile on my face.
 I had received my first major celebrity endorsement and it was in print for all to see!
 Looking out at the starry sky, I realized big things were on the horizon—I could feel it.

-The week of the feature, I sold over 500 units online.
+The week of the feature, I sold over five hundred units online.
 Up to that point, I’d been processing about a few hundred orders per month through the website.
-The volume was completely overwhelming, and I was tempted to put up a “Sold Out” notice, but couldn’t face the possibility of missing out on any new customers.
-So Alex, Ben, and I powered through, the beginning of a common theme at our office.
+The volume was completely overwhelming, and I was tempted to put up a “sold out” notice, but couldn’t face the possibility of missing out on any new customers.
+So, Alex, Ben, and I powered through, the beginning of a common theme at our office.

-It was no longer tenable to produce and package all this deodorant from my home.
-A commercial space around the corner put up a “for lease” sign, and I called the building owner and, with a shaky voice, described my business to him, a little nervous that he might not take me seriously.
+It was obvious it was no longer tenable to produce and package all this deodorant from my home.
+A commercial space around the corner had put up a “for lease” sign, and I called the building owner.
+With a shaky voice, I described my business to him, a little nervous that he might not take me seriously.
 I was having a monumental year, and even though I was eager and determined to build on my success, frankly, I wasn’t fully confident I could afford a lease.
 “Bookkeeping” up to this point consisted of various incomplete Google spreadsheets I made.

 Still, my intuition—not to mention the claustrophobic state of my studio—told me it was time to commit myself to expansion, and I signed the lease on Schmidt’s very first production space/office/warehouse in the fall of 2013.
 It was a small 750-square-foot space, but it was a huge improvement and the rent turned out to be only a few hundred dollars a month.
-The landlord helped me set up the interior and let me paint a wall Schmidt’s red (even helping, in exchange for a bottle of whiskey).
+The landlord helped me set up the interior and let me paint a wall Schmidt’s red (even helping, in exchange for a bottle of whisky).
 I scheduled USPS and UPS pickups, so Ben and I wouldn’t need to load up my car and make trips to the post office—which was a huge improvement to our process.
 With more space, it was also much easier to store supplies, and buying in bulk helped me save money.
 I could order larger quantities of jars online, as well as bigger orders of cocoa and shea butter, which I was buying from a local supplier.
 My baking soda at this point still came from Costco, and arrowroot from Bob’s Red Mill; we procured many of our essential oils, waxes, and butters from a local distributor as well.
-Every week, Chris would pick up dozens of the heavy, bulky bags and boxes, receiving weird looks from customers and cashiers.
+Every week, Chris would pick up dozens of the heavy, bulky, bags and boxes, receiving weird looks from customers and cashiers.
 Soon, we started ordering pallet deliveries directly to our new space, saving on time and money.